Charles G. Gross

 Charles Gordon Gross (February 29, 1936 – April 13, 2019) was an American neuroscientist and psychologist who was a leading figure in the emerging field of cognitive neuroscience.
 He spent 43 years of his career at Princeton University.
+His experimental work focused on visual processing in the primate cerebral cortex, and he later became known for essays and books on the history of neuroscience, including Brain, Vision, Memory: Tales in the History of Neuroscience and A Hole in the Head: More Tales in the History of Neuroscience.